TomNisbet/nqsap/docs/_docs/build-03-registers.md

 Note that, because the B register is write-only, it does not need a 74245 to control its access to the bus.

-The 74574 also lacks a gated input to control the loading of data.
+The 74574 lacks a gated input to control the loading of data.
 An external NAND gate was required to only provide a clock pulse to the chip when its write line is asserted from the control logic.
 Only one gate from the chip was needed, so the others three NAND gates are available for use elsewhere.

 One thing that needed to be considered for the B register design was the spacing required for the 8 status LEDs that go with each register.
 With the two-chip 74173 layout, the